 You may have heard about an impending retirement income shortfall in the U.S. Words like “crisis” and “disaster” appear in plenty of articles that lament Americans’ lack of retirement savings.

-An AARP survey conducted in 2024 found that one in five adults ages 50 and over have nothing saved for retirement, while more than 60% worry they won’t have enough to support themselves later on.
-Meanwhile, nearly 57 million Americans – almost half of private sector workers – do not even have the option to save for retirement through their jobs, according to National Institute on Retirement Security.
+A recent AARP survey found that one in five adults ages 50 and over have nothing saved for retirement, while more than 60% worry they won’t have enough to support themselves later on.
+3 Meanwhile, nearly 57 million Americans – almost half of private sector workers – do not even have the option to save for retirement through their jobs, according to the National Institute on Retirement Security.

 Drawing Down Retirement Income